GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/jdbc/README.md

 This template requires the JDBC jar file to be available in the Dataproc cluster.
 User has to download the required jar file and host it inside a GCS Bucket, so that it could be referred during the execution of code.

-wget Command to download JDBC jar file is as follows :-
+wget command to download JDBC jar file is as follows :-

 * MySQL
 ```